 - The initial inspection of each area will focus on vertical displacements of 7/8" or greater.

 - If replacement of sidewalk is required due to vertical displacement, adjacent sidewalk will also be inspected based on other replacement criteria.

 - All asphalt-repaired sidewalks will be replaced as part of this program.

 - All costs associated with the replacement of these sidewalks will be the sole responsibility of the Village.

 RELATIONSHIP TO 50/50 SIDEWALK REPLACEMENT PROGRAM

 Although the Hazardous Sidewalk Program is designed to identify and replace all hazardous sidewalks throughout the community, there will still be a need to maintain the existing 50/50 Sidewalk Replacement Program.
-Over the next eight years, tripping hazards in those neighborhoods not scheduled for inspection and repair will still need to be addressed.
+Tripping hazards in those neighborhoods not scheduled for inspection and repair will still need to be addressed.
 Therefore, the existing repair program will remain in place (asphalt patching or grinding to eliminate the hazard).
-Once completed, the resident will have the option of participating in the 50/50 Sidewalk Replacement Program or wait until these asphalt-repaired sidewalks are picked up under the Hazardous Sidewalk Replacement Program.
+Once completed, the resident will have the option of participating in the 50/50 Sidewalk Replacement Program or waiting until these asphalt-repaired sidewalks are within the Hazardous Sidewalk Replacement Program area for that year.

 It is anticipated that at some future date, the 50/50 Sidewalk Replacement Program could be phased out.
 This would occur when the quantity of sidewalk needing replacement falls to a level thereby allowing all sidewalk requests to be included as part of the Hazardous Sidewalk Replacement Program for any given year.
 However, until such time, the 50/50 Sidewalk Replacement Program will remain in place in order to provide Village residents the greatest amount of service and safety.

 If you have or wish to report a hazardous sidewalk, please call the Department of Public Works at (847) 705-5200.